LukasGalliker/ese2013-team9/README.md

 12. As a user I want that every time my friends edit an item I see the update
 	- For this we need a Web API / Database, I would suggest that it works with JSON
 13. As a user I want to add a location to a shopping list and get notified when I get closer to that location
-	- How does the user add the location?
+	+ How does the user add the location? -> The user GOES to the desired shops and adds the location to his locations, then you can add them to cateogries
 	- Notification Permission?
 How is this done?
 	- ACCESS_COARSE_LOCATION Permission (use Wifi / mobile network towers for positioning)
 	- ACCESS_FINE_LOCATION Permission (use GPS)
 	- VIBRATE Permission (for notifingy the user when he's close)
 14. As a user I want to see an overview of all the items that still need to be bought from all shopping lists
-	- Any ideas how and where (UI) to do this?
+	+ Any ideas how and where (UI) to do this?
 Don't like that requirement, doesn't make too much sense =)
 15. As a user I want to archive a shopping list
 	- so we need an "archived" attribute/field
-	- what happens if the list was shared? remove himself from the sharing list, but let others use the list normally?
+	+ what happens if the list was shared? remove himself from the sharing list, but let others use the list normally?
 16. As a user I want to explore the shopping lists in the achieve
 	- Archive view/activity
 17. As a user I want to delete a shopping list from the archive.
 	- short tap on an archived list brings up options (delete, unarchive (to edit again))
+18. Notification center
+	- new lists shared, lists deleted, new messages, reminders (requires date input tracking)
+19. In-App Messaging

 **These are newly evaluated or proposed features/requirements**